TemposAlphabet/Puzzle-Games/README.md

 Install the program on your PC.
 Then open the apk file in BlueStacks.
 Click on the "App Player" icon on the bottom left corner to open.

-Then search for the upload APK file icon.
+Then search for the "Install APK" icon.
 It'll allow you to play the mobile game app on your PC!